nf-core/test-datasets/README.md

+# test-datasets: rangeland

+This branch contains test data to be used for automated testing with the nf-core/rangeland pipeline.

+## Data description

+The dataset comprises a collection of Landsat data derived based on the [Landsat Collection 2](https://www.usgs.gov/landsat-missions/landsat-collection-2) scenes native to the 181036 Landsat tile and acquired between 01-01-1987 and 31-12-1989.
+This data is located at `Landsat_collection2/`.

+Additionally, the dataset contains the followind data:

+- `dem/`: digital elevation model derived from [copernicus](https://www.copernicus.eu/en)
+- `endmember/`: endmember definition, obtained by [Hostert et al.](<https://doi.org/10.1016/S0034-4257(03)00145-7>)
+- `wvp/`: water vapor database obtained [here](https://zenodo.org/record/4468701)
+- `vector/`: vector data representing the targeted area
+- `datacube/`: datacube definition
+- `reference/` reference data for pipeline results

+The data included in this repository conforms with the naming conventions of their respective products.
+However, the spatial extend of each dataset is only a spatial subset of the original scene.
+As such, the datasets in question should not be treated as 'real data' and _must not_ be used for research activities going beyond workflow testing.

+The authors of this dataset accepts no responsibility for errors or omissions in this work and shall not be liable for any damage caused by these.

+## Funding Information

+This dataset was developed as a part of research activity supported by
+the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 414984028 – SFB 1404 FONDA.

 # ![nfcore/test-datasets](docs/images/test-datasets_logo.png)

 Test data to be used for automated testing with the nf-core pipelines

 > ⚠️ **Do not merge your test data to `master`!
 Each pipeline has a dedicated branch (and a special one for modules)**